 PV Shading Types defined:

 http://www.kyocerasolar.com is a good read and informative and explains shading well

 PV modules are very sensitive to shading.
-Unlike a

-solar thermal panel which can tolerate some shading, many brands of PV modules
+some brands of 12V PV modules

 cannot even be shaded by the branch of a leafless tree.

 Shading obstructions can be defined as soft or hard sources.
 If a tree branch,

 roof vent, chimney or other item is shading from a distance, the shadow is

 diffuse or dispersed.
 These soft sources significantly reduce the amount of